AntoniaChroni/antoniachroni.github.io/cv.md

 * Erasmus+ Programme/International Credit Mobility for the academic year 2009.
 University of Pavia, Italy.
 March – July 2009.

+### Outreach and leadership
+* Volunteer at Temple University Postdoctoral association (TUPA).
+2020 – present.
+  * TUPA aims to support all postdocs at Temple on a career, social and cultural level.
+I am currently involved to employ inclusivity and equality for Temple’s postdocs, and to foster relationships with PIs for developing social and networking opportunities.

 ### Memberships in scientific organizations
 * Society for the Study of Evolution